mmontone/emacs-inspector/README.md

 * `M-x inspector-quit` bound to letter `q`, to exit the inspector.

 Also, `M-x forward-button` and `M-x backward-button` are conveniently bound to `n` and `p`.
-They can be used for fast navigation through the buttons that the inspector displays.
+They can be used for fast navigation across the buttons that the inspector displays.

 Finally, you can use `M-x eval-expression` bound to letter `e`, to evaluate an elisp expression using the object currently being inspected (it is bound to `*`).